kanstantsin-bucha/learning-flutter/flutter_application_1/README.md

 * To see run errors look at DEBUG CONSOLE.

+## TODO

+- [ ] Popular section
+- Ask how we handle cases when we have and do not have a gradient depending on selection. because we shose the initilizer that has a gradient property, we kinda should provide it... the code looks not clear in that case.

 ## Getting Started

 This project is a starting point for a Flutter application.